Far-right politics: Estonia

 Estonia's most significant far-right movement was the Vaps movement.
 Its ideological predecessor Valve Liit was founded by Admiral Johan Pitka and later banned for maligning the government.
 The organization became politicized quickly Vaps soon turned into a mass fascist movement.
 In 1933, Estonians voted on Vaps' proposed changes to the constitution and the party later won a large proportion of the vote.
 However, the State Elder Konstantin Päts declared state of emergency and imprisoned the leadership of the Vaps.
 In 1935, all political parties were banned.
 In 1935, a Vaps coup attempt was discovered, which led to the banning of the Finnish Patriotic People's Movement's youth wing that had been secretly aiding and arming them.

 During World War II, the Estonian Self-Administration was a collaborationist pro-Nazi government set up in Estonia, headed by Vaps member Hjalmar Mäe.
 In the 21st century, the coalition-governing Conservative People's Party of Estonia been described as far right.
 The neo-Nazi terrorist organization Feuerkrieg Division was found and operates in the country, with some members of the Conservative People's Party of Estonia having been linked to the Feuerkrieg Division.
-The party's youth organisation Blue Awakening organises an annual torchlight march through Tallinn on Estonia's Independence Day.
-The event has been harshly criticized by the Simon Wiesenthal Center that described it as "Nuremberg-esque" and likened the ideology of the participants to that of the Estonian nazi collaborators.
+The party's youth organization Blue Awakening organizes an annual torchlight march through Tallinn on Estonia's Independence Day.
+The event has been harshly criticized by the Simon Wiesenthal Center that described it as "Nuremberg-esque" and likened the ideology of the participants to that of the Estonian Nazi collaborators.